Santi Apostoli, Rome: Frescoes of Melozzo da Forlì

 About 1472, Melozzo da Forlì was commissioned by Cardinal Pietro Riario to paint the vault of the apse, his subject being the Ascension of Christ.
-It is one of the earliest known examples of perspective applied to the human figure on roof or ceiling decoration.
+It is one of the earliest known examples of perspective applied to the human figure on a roof or ceiling decoration.

 According to Giorgio Vasari, "the figure of Christ is so admirably foreshortened as to appear to pierce the vault; and in the same manner the angels are seen sweeping through the field of air in two opposite directions."

 This fresco was taken down in 1711 when Clement IX enlarged the choir.
 The figure of Christ is now in the Quirinal Palace.
 Some of the other portions, which influenced Raphael, are in the sacristy of St Peter's.
-A hall in the Vatican Museums, holds designs of angels and apostles by Melozzo, taken from the same fresco.
+A hall in the Vatican Museums holds designs of angels and apostles by Melozzo, taken from the same fresco.

 Chapels

 The twelve side chapels were reduced in number during the renovations of Clement IX.